Substrate and Solvent Mediated Synthesis of Fullerene Self-AssembliesTechnology #ua15-073

 Fullerene can be engineered into many different shapes and sizes.
 The self-assemble fullerene fabrication can lead to a large structural variations depending on the methodology use in the procedure.
 Since Fullerene was discovered in 1985, the structural variations on fullerenes have expanded from just simple individual clusters.
 This technology determine a method to synthesis self-assemblies fullerene whose structure is mediated by the solvent and substrate used in procedure.
 The solvent and substrate mediated synthesis can craft fullerene structures that are flower-like shapes, hollow hexagonal crystals, and faceted rods.

-This invention have a very board scope.
+This invention have a very broad scope.
 This technology can lead to many advances the in the fields of pharmaceuticals, cosmetics, energy storage, and electronics.

 • This technology is an method to fabricate self-assembly fullerene (C60)